writethedocs/www/docs/conf/portland/2023/news/events-activities.rst

    fun.
 They can be about anything you want.
 This is your chance to share something you are passionate about with the audience.
 Slides are not required.
 -  **Join us at the Monday night social.** This is an event just for conference attendees, held on *Monday evening from 7pm-9pm*, with free snacks and drinks.
-It will be held at Loyal Legion (710 SE 6th Ave).
+It will be held at Loyal Legion (710 SE 6th Ave) with good non-alcoholic beverage options, as well as alcoholic.

 The `Schedule page <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/schedule/>`_ has the latest and most complete information about all our events.
 This is where we will also update any changes/cancellations if they should occur.